Back Home

 A drunkard’s purse is a bottle...

-Bottles have been closed to and part of men culture for so long that the word “bottle”, so frequent in many proverbs, raises instantly in our mind a vast and poetic universe.
+Bottles have been closed to and part of men's culture for so long that the word “bottle”, so frequent in many proverbs, instantly raises in our mind a vast and poetic universe.

 Dictionary view: